Poly Carbonate Glass at first sight looks identical to an ordinary pane of glass, but that’s where the similarities end.

 So, what gives bullet-resistant glass the ability to stop bullets?

-Different manufacturers make different variations of bullet-resistant glass
+It comes down to the manufacturers, each manufacture can make different variations of bullet-resistant glass

 But it is basically made by layering a poly carbonate material between pieces of ordinary glass